Alfinjohnson/Auto-YouTube/README.md

 # Auto-YouTube

-Python script for automated YouTube content generation, video creation, audio generation, subtitling, content tracking, and uploading.
+Python code for creating automated YouTube shorts and videos with real-time news, including audio, video, and subtitles – all without any manual work.

 ## Features